 Business Sustainability

-- take steps towards sustainability within their own practices,
+1. take steps towards sustainability within their own practices,

-Thame Sustainability Champion Awards
+Thame Sustainability Champions Awards

 To support local businesses and organisations to engage with the Green Living Plan, the Thame Sustainability Champion Awards were launched in March 2025.

-The awards is designed to celebrate local businesses and organisations committed to sustainable practices – encouraging them to not only reduce their carbon footprint and inspire each other to adopt eco-friendly practices, but also to engage in action that will have a real impact locally.
+The awards are designed to celebrate local businesses and organisations committed to sustainable practices – encouraging them to not only reduce their carbon footprint and inspire each other to adopt eco-friendly practices, but also to engage in action that will have a real impact locally.

 Local projects you can support with time or money